arthurprevot/yaetos/README.md

 And add the `-d` to deploy and run on AWS cluster.

-You can specify dependencies in the job registry, local (conf/jobs_metadata_local.yml) or on S3 (conf/jobs_metadata.yml).
+You can specify dependencies in the job registry, for local jobs (`conf/jobs_metadata_local.yml`) or on AWS cluster (`conf/jobs_metadata.yml`).

 ## Installation instructions

 Copy the AWS config file `conf/config.cfg.example`, save it as `conf/config.cfg`, and fill in your AWS setup.

 If you have spark (tested with v2.1.0) installed, then you can just use it.
 If not, you can run the job from a docker container, which has spark and all python libraries already setup.
 A Dockerfile is included to create this container.

     cd path_to_repo_folder
     docker build -t spark_container .
     docker run -it -p 4040:4040 -p 8080:8080 -p 8081:8081 -v pyspark_aws_etl:/mnt/pyspark_aws_etl -v ~/.aws:/root/.aws -h spark spark_container

+It will bring inside the container bash terminal, from where you can run the jobs.
 You need to run `./setup.sh`, from your host machine and from within the docker container depending on how you prefer to run spark.

 If you want to run the example jobs, then you need to run `./setup_examples.sh`, from your host machine and from within the docker container.
 It will download some small input dataset to your computer and push it to amazon S3 storage.
 Note that it involves creating a bucket on your S3 account manually and setting its name at the top of `./setup_examples.sh`.